 “Our success in this area is a tribute to the cooperation among project manager Joe Martinez and the facilities management staff, the faculty, staff and students that teach, work and learn in these buildings, and our architects and contractors,” said Anna Martin, vice president for administration.
 “It is the commitment to the principles of sustainability by all involved that moves us forward.”

-The College’s green efforts have not gone unnoticed.
+The University’s green efforts have not gone unnoticed.
 In 2010, the College received a “green rating” of 93 by the Princeton Review.
 Additionally, William & Mary received a “B+” on the 2011 College Sustainability Report Card, issued by the Sustainable Endowments Institute.